zhongxiang117/zhongxiang117.github.io/Programing/Python/module-tkinter/tkinter-button.md

 ![tk-button-textvariable](file/tk-button/tk-button-2-1.jpg)

-we can see, only "Know" is shown.
+we can see, only "Knob" is shown.

 ### proof 2, delete contents of textvariable